ongzzzzzz/next-pwa-firebase-template/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Deployment

+After inputting all the configurations, run `npm run deploy` to build the NextJS app and deploy to Firebase Hosting

 ## Client-Side Firebase Integration

-You can rename the `.env` file to `.env.local` and add your credentials into it and use it in a page like so:
+Rename the `dotenv` file to `.env` and add your credentials into it and use it in a page like so:

 ```js
 import firebase from '../path/to/lib/firebase';